brankobjelic/RetroGamingTournament/README.md

 Other tournaments have elimination rounds only.

-Some games, like Bomberman and Micro Machines, are played by four players simultaneously, while the majority of games are played by two players at a time.
+Some games, like Mega Bomberman and Micro Machines, are played by four players simultaneously, while the majority of games are played by two players at a time.

 Some other games include Mortal Kombat 3, Street Fighter II, Sensible Soccer, NBA Jam, R'n'R Racing, etc.